Amazon Marketplace

 ACA stands for Alexa Custom Assistant and is a technology for creating custom Alexa skills.
 It enables companies to build their own Alexa applications.
 Relevant for e-commerce sellers who want to implement voice commerce features for their brand.

-Open term pageACU
+Open glossary pageACU

 Average Cost per Unit - Durchschnittliche Kosten pro Einheit